helm/community/governance/governance.md

 * Maintainers MUST remain active.
 If they are unresponsive for > 3 months they will be automatically removed unless a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other project maintainers agrees to extend the period to be greater than 3 months
 * New maintainers can be added to a project by a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote of the existing maintainers
 * When a project has no maintainers the Helm org maintainers become responsible for it and may archive the project or find new maintainers
+* When maintainers no longer maintain active projects due to project archival or removal, they become emeritus maintainers unless they join another Helm project as maintainers.

 ## Decision Making at the Helm org level